mmiz02/eportfolio/module-1/data-activity-1.2.md

 After converting the variable from its original labelled format to a factor using haven::as_factor(), I produced a frequency table to explore responses:

-1,383 respondents (15.6%) reported experiencing a crime.
+1,383 respondents (15.6%) reported experiencing a crime .

 7,460 respondents (84.4%) reported no crime experience.